trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 </figure>

-In the summer of 1845, the board of the newly founded "Actien-Verein des Zoologischen Gartens bei Berlin" — the stock association of the Zoological Garden of Berlin — decided to request animal donations from Royal Prussian Consuls in the most significant foreign trading posts and coastal cities.
+In the summer of 1845, the board of the newly founded “Actien-Verein des Zoologischen Gartens bei Berlin” — the stock association of the Zoological Garden of Berlin — decided to request animal donations from Royal Prussian Consuls in the most significant foreign trading posts and coastal cities.
 Due to a lack of financial resources, they urgently needed to acquire animals at low cost — especially those not native to Europe and sought after by the public.

->"It would be expedient in general to issue the same notification to the Royal Prussian Consuls in the most important commercial and coastal locations, and at the same time to request that they send inexpensively purchased live animals, possibly as a donation for the coming summer.
-This proposal was duly acknowledged, and its execution agreed on."[^1]
+>“It would be expedient in general to issue the same notification to the Royal Prussian Consuls in the most important commercial and coastal locations, and at the same time to request that they send inexpensively purchased live animals, possibly as a donation for the coming summer.
+This proposal was duly acknowledged, and its execution agreed on.”[^1]

 Though it is no longer possible to ascertain the immediate effects of this request, in 1852, a total of 35 animals — most of them gifts — arrived in Berlin in a shipment from the Prussian Consul General in Cairo, Baron von Pentz.[^2] These animals had one thing in common with almost all other animals in modern zoos around the world at that time: **They had been taken directly from the wild, as had been the case for most of the over 250 years that zoos had been in existence.** The establishment of dozens of new zoological gardens in Europe in the second half of the 19th century created a hitherto unprecedented desire for live animals.
 Animals that were not native to Europe were particularly desirable, as zoo founders expected these would be most captivating for the public.
 But first, the animals had to be captured.
 In the first decades after 1850, two types of animal acquisition emerged as particularly prominent: gifts as status symbols, and purchases from opportunistic traders.

 ## Status Symbols and Gifts

-In the 1880s, the Berlin Zoological Garden had two elephant bulls in its possession: "Rostom" and "Omar".
+In the 1880s, the Berlin Zoological Garden had two elephant bulls in its possession: “Rostom” and “Omar”.
 The Prince of Wales, who later became King Edward VII, had given them as a gift in 1881 to his nephew Kaiser Wilhelm II.
 The elephants originally came from British India, where they had been captured before being transported to Britain.

 <figure>